liferay/liferay-docs/develop/learning-paths/articles/05-adding-a-portlet-to-the-control-panel/01-creating-an-admin-portlet.markdown

 can add to a page.
 For example, the *Highlighted* category contains commonly used portlets such as Web Content Display, Asset Publisher, and Navigation.
-By specifying *category.hidden* as the category of the Guestbook Admin portlet, you disallow it from being added to a portal page.
+By specifying *category.hidden* as the category of the Guestbook Admin portlet, you ensure that it can't be added to a portal page via the Dockbar.
 This is fine since we've already added it to the Content section of the Site Administration area of the Control Panel.
 If you didn't set the Guestbook Admin portlet's category to *category.hidden* in `liferay-display.xml`, a site administrator could add the portlet a portal page.
-If you want a portlet to accessible via the Control Panel and *only* via the Control Panel, remember to specify its category as *category.hidden* in `liferay-display.xml`.
+If you want a portlet to be accessible via the Control Panel and *only* via the Control Panel, remember to specify its category as *category.hidden* in `liferay-display.xml`.

 Notice also that the New Liferay Portlet wizard created a `GuestbookAdminPortlet.java` file for you in the